KwiatLab/group-website-jekyll/README.md

 You must complete a few steps before you can maintain the website with Jekyll from your own computer.

 ###Clone this GitHub repository

+The GitHub repository group-website-jekyll stores a "master" version of the files needed to generate the website.
+You can download ("clone") these files to your own computer and use them.
+If you make changes, you can tell GitHub to sync them to the master version so there will be a single version of the files that multiple people can access.

+1. If you don't already have one, you will need to make a [GitHub](https://github.com/) account.
+You will also need to contact one of the administrators of the lab GitHub group (KwiatQIM) and have your account added to the group.
+2. Install and set up [GitHub Desktop for Windows](https://help.github.com/articles/set-up-git#platform-windows).
+3. From GitHub Desktop, select the KwiatQIM group, find the repository group-website-jekyll, and click "Clone."
+This will copy the files from the repository to a folder on your computer.

+The [GitHub help page](https://help.github.com/) can tell you more about using GitHub, but the basic idea is as follows:
+* If someone else has made changes to the files in the group-website-jekyll repository, you can (and should) sync them to your local version by clicking "Sync" in the upper right-hand corner of GitHub Desktop.
+This will keep the copies of the website files on your computer up to date if several people are making changes.
+* If *you* make a change to a file in the respository (edit some text, delete an unneeded file, etc.) you can (and should) save that change to the master version by "committing" the change from GitHub Desktop, which will automatically prompt you whenever it notices that files have changed.
+Finally, you should click "Sync" to upload your changes to the master version and finalize the change.

+###Install Ruby and Jekyll